 Consumable purchases

 Consumable refers to a product that a user can buy multiple times.
 These are mainly used in mobile games where users pay money to gain access to special features or privileges that can be spent/used in their own right.
 This is best illustrated if we take manpower or energy, or one of the many iterations of the same concept, as an example.
-In-game currencies are another good example.
+In-game currencies are another great example.

-The unifying factor here is the fact that all these features can be spent or otherwise used.
+The unifying factor here is that all these features can be spent or otherwise used.
 Users will then need to buy more of a given resource (or procure it in any other viable way).
 Buying this type of consumable resource is best suited for users who don’t want to wait for their currency or energy to replenish, for example, and prefer to opt for a quick boost instead.

-Non-consumable purchase
+Non-consumable purchases

 Subscriptions